Stop Islamisation of Norway

-By mid-2011, it was reported that the organisation had close to 13,000 members or "likes" on its Facebook group, although it gathered only a modest attendance at its meetings and demonstrations.
-The organisation itself had in excess of 3,000 members, mainly based in Oslo but followed by Stavanger.
-These figures made it by far the biggest organisation of the Stop Islamisation of Europe counter-jihad network.

-In 2012 SIAN broke with the mother organisation Stop Islamisation of Europe.
+By 2011, it was reported that the organisation had close to 13,000 members or "likes" on its Facebook group, although it gathered only a modest attendance at its meetings and demonstrations.
+The organisation itself claimed 3,000 members, mainly based in Oslo but followed by Stavanger.
+These figures made it by far the biggest organisation of the Stop Islamisation of Europe (SIOE) counter-jihad network.
+In 2012 SIAN broke with the mother organisation SIOE, which it had joined in 2008.
+Since 2019, the group has become known for burning the Quran at their rallies.

 History

+Early history

 The predecessor to SIAN was started in early 2000 as the Action Committee Against Prayer Calling (Aksjonskomiteen mot bønnerop), originally to protest against a request by the Islamic Cultural Centre to broadcast the Adhan (prayer calling) at a local Oslo Mosque using loudspeakers.

-On 11 September 2000, the group changed its name to Forum Against Islamisation (Forum mot islamisering, FOMI).
+In March 2000, the group, led by Anne-Liv Gamlem held a demonstration with 150 protesters in Oslo, which also included Ivar Kristianslund holding a speech, both leaders in the minor Christian Unity Party.

+On 11 September 2000, the group changed its name to Forum Against Islamisation (Forum mot islamisering, FOMI) as the first organised, explicitly anti-Islam activist group in Europe, unique in predating the September 11 attacks.
+One of the founders of the group and its leader was Jarle Synnevåg, a senior researcher with the Norwegian Defence Research Establishment who in 2001 had to resign his job and was later convicted for racism against Muslims.
+Another early member was former resistance member Erik Gjems-Onstad, who was the internal meeting leader of FOMI from 2001 to 2009.

 In November 2000, about a dozen members of FOMI held a demonstration against Adhan from Mosques in Norway and Islamisation.
 Legislation to ban Adhan by loudspeakers was proposed in parliament by Carl I. Hagen and the Progress Party, but was voted down by all other parties.
-In 2004, the two Jewish founders of the Norwegian Israel Centre were expelled from the Mosaic Religious Community (Jewish community of Oslo), after they had joined FOMI and the Democrats party for the annual commemoration of the Kristallnacht.
-Former resistance fighter Erik Gjems-Onstad was the internal meeting leader of FOMI from 2001 to 2009.
+In 2004, the two Jewish founders of the Norwegian Israel Centre were expelled from the Mosaic Religious Community (Jewish community of Oslo), after they had joined FOMI and the minor Democrats party for the annual commemoration of the Kristallnacht.

+The organisation later became influenced by the Eurabia conspiracy theory and counter-jihad blogger Fjordman which both began in 2005.